 6. Students are reminded that they have a responsibility to regularly check their UWinnipeg email addresses to ensure timely receipt of correspondence from the University and/or their course instructors.
 If requested by your instructor, please communicate via Nexus email or by their preferred mode of communication.

-7. The voluntary withdrawal (VW) date, without academic penalty:
+7. The voluntary withdrawal (VW) dates for Spring term can be found online.